-- 1. Develop the skills to create art and science in ceramics. - 2.
-Develop confidence in presenting your works using art terminology. - 3.
-Understanding arts and science through humanity, and culture. - 4.
-Incorporating with 3D printing and prototyping with ceramics. - 5.
-Learning experience of the ceramics lab operation to understand the process of transformation from clay to ceramics.
+- 1. expand skills to create functional and nonfunctional figures with clay. - 2. develop confidence in presenting their works using art terminology. - 3. identify relationships in form, space, and color. - 4. apply the traditional and modern technique of ceramics construction. - 5. experience the process of transformation from clay to ceramics in the art studio environment.